R. K. Shanmukham Chetty

-Shanmukham Chetty was born in Coimbatore in 1892 and studied at Madras Christian College and Madras Law College.
-On completion of his education, Shanmukham Chetty joined politics and served both in the Indian nationalist Swaraj Party as well as the Justice Party.
-Shanmukham Chetty was elected to the Central Legislative Assembly of India and served as its Deputy President from 1931 to 1935.
-After losing the 1935 elections, Chetty returned to South India where he served as Diwan of Cochin kingdom from 1935 to 1941.
-On India's independence in 1947, Jawaharlal Nehru, the first Prime Minister of India controversially chose Chetty as his Finance Minister despite the latter's well known pro-British leanings.
-Shanmukham Chetty died on 5 May 1953.
+Shanmukham Chettiar was born in Coimbatore in 1892 and studied at Madras Christian College and Madras Law College.
+On completion of his education, Shanmukham Chettiar joined politics and served both in the Indian nationalist Swaraj Party as well as the Justice Party.
+Shanmukham Chettiar was elected to the Central Legislative Assembly of India and served as its Deputy President from 1931 to 1935.
+After losing the 1935 elections, Chettiar returned to South India where he served as Diwan of Cochin kingdom from 1935 to 1941.
+On India's independence in 1947, Jawaharlal Nehru, the first Prime Minister of India controversially chose Chettiar as his Finance Minister despite the latter's well known pro-British leanings.
+Shanmukham Chettiar died on 5 May 1953.

-During his public life, Chetty also identified with a number of social causes.
+During his public life, Chettiar also identified with a number of social causes.
 He was a strong supporter of the Tamil Isai Movement.
-Shanmukham Chetty was the Finance Minister of India when the country's first budget was tabled in Parliament on 26 November 1947.
+Shanmukham Chettiar was the Finance Minister of India when the country's first budget was tabled in Parliament on 26 November 1947.

 Early life

-Shanmukham Chetty was born to Kandasamy Chetty in Vaaniar Street, Coimbatore on 17 October 1892.
-Shanmukham Chetty's grandfather Ramasami Chetty had migrated to Coimbatore in the middle of the 19th century.
+Shanmukham Chettiar was born to Kandasamy Chettiar in Vaaniar Street, Coimbatore on 17 October 1892.
+Shanmukham Chettiar's grandfather Ramasami Chettiar had migrated to Coimbatore in the middle of the 19th century.
 The family was involved in business and owned a number of mills in Coimbatore city.

-Shanmukham Chetty had his schooling at Coimbatore.
+Shanmukham Chettiar had his schooling at Coimbatore.
 He studied economics at Madras Christian College and graduated in law from Madras Law College.
-On completion of his graduation, Shanmukham Chetty did not join the bar.
+On completion of his graduation, Shanmukham Chettiar did not join the bar.
 Instead, he took care of the family business and after some time, entered politics.

 Early political career

-Shanmukham Chetty joined the Justice Party and became a Councillor in the Coimbatore municipality in 1917.
+Shanmukham Chettiar joined the Justice Party and became a Councillor in the Coimbatore municipality in 1917.
 Soon afterwards, he was elected Vice-Chairman of the Coimbatore Municipality.
-Chetty is credited with having brought about some reforms in the municipal administration.
+Chettiar is credited with having brought about some reforms in the municipal administration.

-In 1920, Shanmukham Chetty participated in the Madras Presidency legislative council elections and was elected to the Madras Legislative Council.
+In 1920, Shanmukham Chettiar participated in the Madras Presidency legislative council elections and was elected to the Madras Legislative Council.
 He served as a member of the Madras Legislative Council from 1920 to 1922, when he resigned.
 He joined the Swaraj Party and was, in 1924, elected to the Central Legislative Assembly, the newly inaugurated lower house of the Imperial Legislative Council of India.
-Chetty represented Indian employers at the International Labour Conference in Geneva in 1928, 1929 and 1932.
+Chettiar represented Indian employers at the International Labour Conference in Geneva in 1928, 1929 and 1932.
 He was the Indian delegate at the Imperial Economic Conference held at Ottawa in 1932.

-In 1932, Shanmukhan Chetty was made Deputy-President of the Central Legislative Assembly and in 1934, made President, in succession to Sir Ibrahim Rahimtoola.
-Shanmukham Chetty served as President till 1935, when he had to quit his membership of the Central legislative Assembly after losing the 1935 elections.
+In 1932, Shanmukhan Chettiar was made Deputy-President of the Central Legislative Assembly and in 1934, made President, in succession to Sir Ibrahim Rahimtoola.
+Shanmukham Chettiar served as President till 1935, when he had to quit his membership of the Central legislative Assembly after losing the 1935 elections.

-During his tenure as member of the Central Legislative Assembly, Chetty is believed to have enjoyed the support of Lord Willingdom, who once even referred to Shanmugham Chetty as his "god-son".
+During his tenure as member of the Central Legislative Assembly, Chettiar is believed to have enjoyed the support of Lord Willingdom, who once even referred to Shanmugham Chettiar as his "god-son".